“Anyone who keeps the ability to see beauty never grows old.”AUSTRIAN proverb

 FAVORITE – FAVORITO

 I love Julio Cortázar!
 He was an Argentine writer/novelist/essayist/poet with the gift to address the everyday life with depth and sensuality.
 Oh!
 I could listen to his voice forever.
-I provide my humble translation.
+I provide my translation to my favorite poem of his.
 Enjoy!
+Este es mi poema favorito de Julio Cortazar.

 Who can notice them wandering through the city